PriyankaWagh1/freshersbatch-oct16/README.txt

 Assignments contain
 - A example using css
-- Registration from having reset option
+- Registration from to fill in personal details having reset option.
 - Palindrome checker.